Cats With Ear Tufts & Cat Ear Furnishings

 American Curl

 The American Curl cat has unique ears that curl back, offering a cute helping of both ear tufts and ear furnishings.
-This is a young cat breed that is moderately active, affectionate toward family, and smart.
+This feature began as a random mutation.
+Breeders saw the potential in the breed, so they began to work to preserve and establish the mutation.

 Birman